Trochonovitz/react-weather-app/README.md

 # Website Link: https://trochonovitz.github.io/react-weather-app/

-## Simple website application which allows you to check actual weather in couple of different capitals.
+## Simple single web application which allows you to check actual weather in couple of different capitals.
+I used Downshift library to create a dropdown menu and axios for handling requests.

-### Main libraries used to build: Styled Components, Downshift, Axios.

 ## Available Scripts